dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

-This section explains how to :ref:`install Ocean software<installOceanSoftware>`, either the entire suite of tools or particular tools from the D-Wave GitHub repositories listed under :ref:`projects`.
+This section explains how to :ref:`install Ocean software<installOceanSoftware>`, either the entire suite of tools or particular tools from the D-Wave GitHub repositories listed in the navigation bar.

 Most Ocean tools require that you :ref:`configure a solver<configureSolver>` on your system, which might be a D-Wave system or a classical sampler that runs on your local CPU.